Kevin-Seligmann/webserv/docs/METHOD.md

 - Creating a new resource
 - Appending data to a new resource

-Status 206, 304 and 416 are not valid responses to POST

 If a resourse is created, the server should send 201 (Created) with a Location header.

 ### Delete

 It deletes a file.

-Possible responses are: 202 (Accepted: Will likely succeed) 204 (No content: Action done but no more info), 200 (OK: Action done and response includes a representation with the status?)

 ## References